tracking-exposed/tracking.exposed/content/pr/2022-04-13-tiktok-loophole.md

 og_image: "/images/report-loophole/cover.jpg"
 ---

-TikTok’s failure to implement its own content policy after the Russian invasion of Ukraine led to pro-war content dominating in Russia for the first month of the war, finds digital rights group Tracking Exposed in a new report released today: Tracking Exposed Special Report:
+TikTok’s failure to implement its own content policy after the Russian invasion of Ukraine led to pro-war content dominating in Russia for the first month of the war, finds digital rights group Tracking Exposed in a new report released today: _Tracking Exposed Special Report:
-Content Restrictions on TikTok in Russia following the Ukrainian War.
+Content Restrictions on TikTok in Russia following the Ukrainian War_.

 The explosion of pro-war content on TikTok is especially notable because on March 6 TikTok announced it had banned new uploads.
-This led the researchers to question how new content could appear on the platform at all.
+This led the researchers to question how new content could appear on the platform _at all_.

 (continues below)